 A unique opportunity for future policy leaders

-Jillian Pennyman, our 2013-2014 Betty Jane Narver Fellow, is wrapping up her time with us and shared her thoughts on her time as a fellow.
+Jillian Pennyman, our 2013-2014 Betty Jane Narver Fellow, shared her thoughts on her time as a fellow.

-She will receive her master's degree in education this summer.
+She received her master's degree in education policy this past summer.

 What did you learn from your experience at B & PC?

 I felt I learned a multitude of different things.
 Last year I moved here from the South, I wasn’t aware of how regressive Washington state’s tax system is.
 Frankly, I was shocked at that.
 I learned about how that impacts all areas of the budget, particularly education funding which is very important to me.

 I also learned how to collaborate on research projects and other tasks.
 I came in planning to do a lot of individual tasks, but I was always working with others.

 It taught me that crafting policy and doing research and analysis is a collaborative process.
 No one can do it on their own.